 5. You will be tested emotionally through backlash or lack of response

 A hater’s job is to hate you, and they stay on their job 24/7.
 So, if you’re expecting them to clock out, and leave you alone think again.Sonya Parker

-I’m throwing this one in here even though I personally have been lucky enough not to have any hate comments thrown my way.
-You’re putting your brilliant ideas and opinions out on the internet for everyone to see and because you’re so awesome so the whole world will receive it with open arms right?
+I’m throwing this one in here even though I personally have been lucky enough not to have experienced it.
+You’re putting your brilliant ideas and opinions out on the internet for everyone to see.
+And because you’re so awesome so the whole world will receive it with open arms right?
 Wrong.
-I personally have held back from commenting on others’ posts when I totally disagree with their views, but I have seen a few less-than-friendly comments being thrown around.
-I’m sure a lot of bloggers just delete the hate mail so that no one else has to see it – I would – but that doesn’t take from the fact that it happens.
-If you are a softie like me and don’t do too well with nasty comments, this space really isn’t for you.
-If you need validation to make you feel good about yourself, this space really isn’t for you.
-If you need instant fame in the form of a huge following by the time the rooster crows, this space really isn’t for you.
-Well, I suppose it is all relative depending on the topics you choose to cover, but anything that challenges the reader will definitely stir the waters.
+I personally have held back from commenting on others’ posts when I totally disagree with their views.
+But I have seen a few less-than-friendly comments being thrown around.
+I’m sure a lot of bloggers just delete the hate comments so that no one else has to see it.
+I would – but that doesn’t take from the fact that it happens!

 The list does go on, but we will end it here to avoid dampening any new writers’ aspirations.
-That being said, if you take anything away from this, do note that whether you are just starting out, have been blogging for a while or are in an open relationship with your writing, it can get messy.
+That being said, I want you to take one key message from this post.
+Ready?
+Whether you are just starting out, have been blogging for a while or are in an open relationship with your writing, it can get messy.